Cast Iron Collard Greens

 “I cooked an onion and some garlic and then add some vinegar and greens.
 Then I added some other stuff like tomatoes and goat cheese and some spices.
 There was some other stuff also in it.”

-I got reasonably close to his dish I think.
+I got reasonably close to his dish I think with this recipe for Cast Iron Collard Greens.
 In truth, it is a pretty flexible dish and one that you could freestyle also if you were feeling the urge.

 1) Preheat oven to 350 degrees.
 Add a drizzle of oil to a cast iron skillet (or any oven-safe heavy pot or pan) over medium heat.
 Add onions and celery and cook for a few minutes to soften them, being careful not to brown them.